Talkalotta/TKLTA_Core_100/README.md

   - **Paraphrased & Augmented Sentences** – alternative phrasings and variations
 - A second column containing the sentence text in the relevant language.

+---

 Some files use native scripts or region‑specific orthographies.
 Lines may not be strictly normalized, so minor formatting differences are expected.

 ---

-This dataset is provided "as is" without warranty.
-It is intended for language learning, linguistics research, and natural language processing experiments.
+These datasets are provided "as is" without warranty.
+They are intended for language learning, linguistics research, and natural language processing experiments.